TheArtificial/theartificial.nl/source/people/ariane.html.md

 title: Ariane Garoff
 linkedin: arianegaroff
 twitter: agaroff
-logo-story: " Art Nouveau and Art Deco movements omnipresence in Amsterdam inspired me, especially typographies and architectures near our office location on Herengracht: the famous ‘men canals’ in which influential merchants and regents of the city lived in the XIIe century.
-Those peculiar movements shaped the city soul… unique city for a unique start-up."
+logo-story: " My logo is inspired from the omnipresence of Art Nouveau and Art Deco in Amsterdam, especially typographies on bridges, and architectures near our office located in Herengracht, in which merchants and regents lived in the XIIe century.

-quote: "Design is where Sciences and Arts break even."
+Those peculiar movements contradicted mass production and appreciated craftsmanships.
+They were global, manifesting in different spheres of Art, such as architecture, graphic design, fashion, sculpture, painting, and crossing countries’s borders.
+I think that those movements participated to make Amsterdam multi-cultural, graceful, modern and unique.
+Just like Art Deco and Art Nouveau in Amsterdam, The Artificial values different cultures, craftsmanships, and beauty in various forms."

+quote: "Design thinking springs up valuable visions and practices that shape our future."
 ---

-Interaction Designer born in Paris, lived in Australia, Singapore and China.

-My greatest pleasure is spending time at sea as I always had a fascination for oceans.
-I am an eternal optimist and I believe in sharpening our beings by cultivating open-mindedness and curiosity, and by working with perseverance and discernment.
-Nature, Art, cultures, psychology, sciences and technology are the leitmotivs soaking up my life.
-I believe techniques are a perfect bridge and tool to re-unite the nature / culture dichotomy that society tend to split in two separate entities.
-Interaction design is an invitation to stimulate thoughts for creating previously unrealized connections.
-Designs ties up humans with their world in unusual ways that springs up valuable visions, habits and … future.
+I am a French Interaction Designer, interested in HMI, bio-tech, data science, and data visualization.
+My master’s degree in industrial design in Shanghai challenged me to design seamless solutions in the context of cultural differences.
+I like audits as well as creating systems, prototypes, and motion studies.

+Aside from working, I love spending time in Nature, at sea or at the mountain.